 Explains how increasing collaboration, tailoring recruitment efforts, and providing enhanced family-based supports has decreased the number of group and congregate care placements in Santa Clara County, CA.

 Practical and Ethical Considerations in Providing Parent-Initiated Residential Treatment to Youth (PDF - 234 KB)

 Provides guidance on keeping youth safe while supporting their autonomy when they do not consent to treatment.
 Furthermore, the guidance looks into literature that reviews the differences between parent-initiated treatment for substance use and co-occurring disorders and court-mandated treatment for juvenile offenders.

-Provides information on what you can expect from a youth residential treatment program, including information about professional help and how mental health issues will be addressed in order to prevent long-term impacts to their health and wellness.
+Provides information on what residential treatment includes and what to expect from a youth residential treatment program, including information about professional help and how mental health issues may be addressed to prevent long-term impacts on the health and wellness of residents.